jonathanhansen808/Portfolio/README.md

 ![](/images/Confusion.png)

 # [Project 6: Wisconsin Land Use](https://github.com/Jonnyboyy808/Wisconsin_land_use)
 - This project explores how land is utilized in Wisconsin.
-The original dataset includes data on the entire United States, however, for this project, I focused solely on the state of Wisconsin.
+The original dataset includes data on the entire United States; however, for this project, I focused solely on the state of Wisconsin.
 - Created a python module that pulls the data from a SQLite3 database, a zip file, and numpy matrices representing land use.
 - Created a connection class with methods that allows one to return the names, years, and various land usage code arrays from specific numpy files.
 - Regressed land usage codes on latitude, in order to see as one goes one degree farther north, how much of a given land type should one expect to see as a percentage of the total land.